sinusphi/venvipy/README.md

 ### **Prerequisits**

-To be able to use _VenviPy_ you'll need the `python3-pip` package to be present on your system.
-You can install it by using your operating system's package manager (for example `apt` if you're on a debian based distro).
+To be able to run _VenviPy_ you'll need the `python3-pip` package to be present on your system.
+You can install it by using your operating system's package manager.

 Then install [PyQt5](https://pypi.org/project/PyQt5) by running the following command in a terminal:
 ```